shanemcfadden/shanemcfadden.github.io/src/markdown/about-me.md

 # Profile

 A full-stack developer passionate about making life easier with the power of technology.
-I began my career as a pianist and vocal coach, refining hundreds of hours of music from its first readthrough to its final performance.
+I began my career as a pianist and vocal coach, refining hundreds of hours of music from its first read-through to its final performance.
 During the COVID-19 shutdown, my interests shifted, and I used the extra time at home as an opportunity to teach myself to code.
-Today I use my growing technical skills and established musicianship skills in tandem to build new software from scratch.
+Today, I use my growing technical skills and established musicianship skills in tandem to build new software from scratch.

 ## As a Developer, I Can...